 - 1. The historic black and white WSCC finger post signs at the intersection of The Street, Church Lane & Houghton Lane and elsewhere in the Parish.

 - 2. The Coffin Trail

+- 3. The Serpent Trail

-- 3. The Wharf and Common Land at The Wharf
+- 4. The Wharf and Common Land at The Wharf

-- 4. The Pill Pond
+- 5. The Pill Pond

-- 5. Bury Sandpit
+- 6. Bury Sandpit

-- 6. Bury & West Burton Cricket Club Pavilion & grounds
+- 7. Bury & West Burton Cricket Club Pavilion & recreation grounds

-- 7. Bury Church of England (Aided) Primary School
+- 8. Bury Church of England (Aided) Primary School